A global archive of independent reviews of everything happening from the beginning of the millennium

 English potter Josiah Wedgwood established one of the world's first modern factories in 1759, when he shaped products to appeal to consumers and found ways to manufacture them as efficiently as possible.
 Working with artists such as sculptor John Flaxman and painter George Stubbs, Wedgwood introduced classical motifs to domestic china.
 His complex of potteries worked on industrial - rather than workshop - scale and produced large numbers of identical objects.

 His Etruscan wares sold like hot cakes.
+In 1768 he wrote about his London agent:

 Industrial designer Josiah Wedgwood's Etruria works